-Wayne’s Schedule on Wednesdays through June 2018 is as follows:
+Wayne’s Schedule for August and September 2018 is as follows:

-Mixed, Toddler and all Preschool Rooms participate each Monday in an afternoon Yoga program.
+Mixed, Toddler and all Preschool Rooms participate in a bimonthly afternoon Yoga program on Mondays.
 Families are always welcome to join the fun!
 Children that are not scheduled to attend LMACCC on Monday may attend yoga with their caregiver present.
 It is advisable that families call ahead to confirm that yoga is occurring.

 Yoga sessions run as follows: